aoxc/AoXCloud/README.md

 ## 🗺️ Roadmap

-I'm actively working on improving OxiCloud with features that I need personally:
+I'm actively working on improving AoXCloud with features that I need personally:

 - User authentication and multi-user support (in progress)
 - File sharing with simple links